martincartledge/martincartledge.io/src/content/blog/building-my-first-ai-agent.md

 By looking at the length of the post, I felt, **there has to be more to this, _right?_** Surely a coding agent was much more involved than what I was seeing.
 I soon discovered that was not the case.

-In the following sections I will go over my experience at a high level - do not expect a mirco view of this process, Thorsten does a great job of that!
+In the following sections I will go over my experience at a high level - do not expect a micro view of this process, Thorsten does a great job of that!
 This post is mainly meant to serve as my overall experience and takeaways after building an agent.

 ## Building GoldenEye